Should You Build an Emergency Fund or Pay Off Debt?

 You want to avoid new debt for a future expense

 Planning for a large purchase by budgeting and paying in cash is a good way to avoid unnecessary debt and save money on interest.
-If possible, you should save money for large expenses, rather than paying extra toward debt first and then taking out debt again.
+If possible, you should save money for large expenses, rather than paying extra toward existing debt first and then taking out debt again.

-When paying off debt should be a higher priority than your emergency fund
+When paying off debt should be priority

 You have an immediate obligation to repay the debt